EnjoyTheNoise/danbooru-download/README.md

 Simple user-script for downloading images from danbooru with one click.

 ## Usage
-1. Navigate to interesting post.
+1. Navigate to interesting post on danbooru (https://danbooru.donmai.us/posts/somenumber).
 2. Press button.
 3. ????
 4. Profit.